Skip to main content

 Below minimum star rating”Below minimum star rating”The candidate’s star rating is below the job’s configured threshold.
 See Star Rating.

-Outside maximum distance”Outside maximum distance”The candidate’s location is farther than the configured radius from the job.
+Outside maximum distance”Outside maximum distance”The candidate’s location is farther than the configured radius from the job, or the candidate’s location could not be determined at all.

 All three are independent.
 A candidate only needs to fail one to be rejected.
 The greyed-out star treatment described in Star Rating is triggered by the first two — the radius failure is its own separate badge.